Skip to main content

 • Jewelry and other accessories

-• No watches or bracelets in any kitchen lab
+• Watches or bracelets may not be worn in any kitchen lab.

-• No nail polish or false nails; all nails must be trimmed to finger length
+• No nail polish of any kind or false nails are permitted; all nails must be trimmed to finger length.

 Reason: Safety and sanitation.
 Earrings and earring backs can fall into food products.
 Piercing jewelry can be caught on pieces of equipment and can harbor food and germs, causing unsanitary and unsafe conditions.
-Wristwatches, wristbands and bracelets are a potential source of cross-contamination.
+Wristwatches, wristbands and bracelets are potential sources of cross-contamination.

 Failure to comply will result in dismissal from class